 1999 - Brad Friedel played his 31st and final reds game in our 1-1 draw at Southampton.
 Titi Camara grabbed our late equaliser after Norwegian midfielder Trond Egil Soltvedt had netted.

-1920 - Goalkeeper Harold McNaughton played his only reds game, helping us to a home derby victory.
+1920 - Goalkeeper Harry McNaughton played his only reds game, helping us to a home derby victory.
 Dick Forshaw nabbed the only goal of the game.

 Also in Europe